"Our promise to every child is that they will leave the foster care system with a permanent family."

 Concurrent Planning is a process that allows FCS to provide reunification services to the child and the family at the same time as FCS works on that alternative plan, such as adoption, guardianship, or placement with a fit and willing relative.
 In the past, child welfare workers have focused their early efforts on attempting to rehabilitate parents and return children home.
 Only after those efforts were proven unsuccessful were alternative plans identified and put into place.
 Through Concurrent Planning, a child can be placed into a permanent home far more quickly.

 FCS holds a strong commitment to concurrent planning because the benefits to children are so significant.
-That being said, we also recognize that concurrent planning may not be easy on foster parents hoping to adopt.
+That being said, we also recognize that concurrent planning may not be easy on resource parents hoping to adopt.
 For those able to support this process, we will do our best to support you back!
-We provide extensive training and ongoing support to prepare foster parents for the built-in challenges that come with engaging in the concurrent planning process.
+We provide extensive training and ongoing support to prepare resource parents for the built-in challenges that come with engaging in the concurrent planning process.